jvargh7/jvargh7.github.io/_projects/subgroups.md

 #### If you are interested in adult-onset type 2 diabetes:
 1. Classify endotypes of newly diagnosed adult type 2 diabetes from cohort studies using variables available in electronic health records
-2. Visualize distribution of endotypes in Florida by county, race-ethnicity, sex, and age groups
+2. Visualize distribution of endotypes in EHR systems by county, race-ethnicity, sex, and age groups
-3. Describe trends in prescribed medications, clinical parameters, and risk of complications among EHR-derived newly diagnosed type 2 diabetes endotypes in OneFlorida+.
+3. Describe trends in prescribed medications, clinical parameters, and risk of complications among EHR-derived newly diagnosed type 2 diabetes endotypes.
 4. Develop a ‘2-year risk’ multi-class prediction model for phenotype membership using electronic health records from two clinical research networks and evaluate domain generalization

 #### If you are interested in youth-onset type 2 diabetes: